-Wayne Middleton CVE, VMS Chair
+Dean Hassall CVE, VMS Chair

 Wayne Middleton is a risk management consultant and Principal of Reliance Risk.
 Reliance Risk helps public venues, events, sports and companies in the entertainment industry to manage risk.
 He has over 30 years’ experience in management and operational roles in the venues and events industries and over 20 years as a risk management professional.
 He is also a VMS graduate (1996).
 Wayne holds a Master Degree in Risk Management, a Bachelor of Business Administration and a Diploma in Security Risk Management.
 He also holds a Certified Venue Executive (CVE) designation awarded by the International Association of Venue Managers (IAVM).

-GLeighton Wood joined the award-winning Melbourne Convention and Exhibition Centre (MCEC) in November 2010 as Deputy Chief Executive.
-In February 2012, he was appointed Chief Operating Officer and Deputy Chief Executive and oversees a team of more than 700 employees across Operations, Food and Beverage, Technology, Planning, Security & Safety, Sustainability and Capital Works while also managing the working relationship with MCEC’s partners, Plenary Group and BGIS.
-The 90,000 sqm MCEC sits on the edge of Melbourne’s CBD and hosts around 1,500 business, cultural and entertainment events annually and in 2019 attracted over two million visitors and generated in excess of $1 billion in economic impact for the Victorian economy.
-Leighton is responsible for the day-to-day delivery of the MCEC product and provides high-level strategic advice to the Executive Team and Trust, particularly in the areas of future business planning and ongoing organisational improvement.
-He is also passionate about sustainability and has driven significant reductions in MCEC’s environmental footprint.
+Prior to this he was Chief Operating Officer for 10 years at the award-winning Melbourne Convention and Exhibition Centre (MCEC).
+At MCEC he oversaw a team of more than 800 employees across Operations, Food and Beverage, Technology, Planning, Security & Safety, Sustainability and Capital Works while also managing the working relationship with MCEC’s Private Public Partnership (PPP) partners.
+Leighton was responsible for the day to day delivery of the MCEC product and provided high level strategic advice to the Executive Team and Trust, particularly in the areas of future business planning and ongoing organisational improvement.
+He is passionate about sustainability and drove significant reductions in MCEC’s environmental footprint.

 Andrew Travis AVM GAICD, LI Dean